-- 1- Completion of the Bachelor of Science in Dietetics (GPA 3.0 or more) - 2- Complete the dietetic internship program (1-2 years depending upon location) - 3- Pass the RD exam - Alternatively a student may complete any BA or BS degree and then complete the DPD requirements at Andrews necessary for entry into a Dietetic Internship.
+- 1- Completion of the Bachelor of Science in Dietetics (GPA 3.0 or more) - 2- Complete the dietetic internship program (1-2 years depending upon location) - 3- Pass the RD exam

 3.12 The Future of Nutrition & Dietetics

 In 2024 students wanting to become a Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN) will have to complete a master's degree before they will be allowed to sit for the registration exam.
 So the s steps above will have a 4th step which is to get a master's degree.
 The master's degree is not required to be in a certain discipline.
 And the dietetic internship can be completed either before or after the master's degree is complete.